-Table 3.
-15 Citizens' perceptions of the quality of the road in front of their home
+Table 3.15 Citizens perception of the quality of road in front of their home.

-Criteria Gurugram Panchkula Hansi Pundri

-3. Roads and bridges

-Type of road in front of home:

-Pakka: Category A

-Kutcha: Category C

-Condition of road in front of home:

-Good/very good: Category A

-Average: Category B

-Poor/very poor: Category C

-Water logging of road in front of home:

-No: Category A

-Yes: Category C
+Criteria Guru- gram Panch- kula Hansi Pundri Type of road in front of home: Pakka: Category A Kutcha: Category C Condition of road in front of home: Good/very good: Category A Average: Category B Poor/very poor: Category C Water logging of road in front of home: No: Category A Yes: Category C

 Note: Green, yellow and red colors in the table imply that citizens perceive a relatively good, average and poor quality of the service respectively.
-Blue color implies that citizens do not know much about the service.
+Purple color implies that citizens do not know much about the service.
 (This table only intends to provide a broad indication.
 Please refer to detailed charts and tables in the report for precise numeric details.)